ska-telescope/ska-mid-dish-manager/tests/acceptance/README.md

 ### Test Independence
 - Each test runs independently without relying on execution order
 - Devices are automatically reset between transition tests via the `setup_and_teardown` fixture
+- Tests marked with `@pytest.mark.slow` depend on the `setup_and_teardown` fixture and/or require significant time to reach the desired state
+- Tests marked with `@pytest.mark.fast` focus on event verification and attribute read/write operations

 ### Shared Resources
 - All tests use the same device proxy client (provided by a package-scoped fixture)